 - In case you want to cancel the policy, you may pay more cancellation fee.

 - You can pay small installments each month at your own comfort without tweaking the budget much.

-- This payment method helps those who do not have a sizeable savings and spend live month to month.
+- This payment method helps those who do not have sizeable savings and spend month to month.

 - Another consideration could be if you have plans to move abroad or elsewhere and would like to cancel your policy.
 You may deal with less hassle if you were paying monthly.

 - The downside could be that you may forget to arrange for the insurance payments each month.
 You may end paying a late fee quite often.